topmonks/Calamar-Web3-Grants-Program/applications/Calamar.md

 Current version of Calamar is running on https://calamar.app

 It is mostly a result of our participation in hackaton as an implementation of the bounty declared by Subsquid team.
-See [Additional Inforamtion](#additional-information-heavyplussign).
+See [Additional Information](#additional-information-heavyplussign).

 For now, it allows users to:
 - search block by hash and height display its parameters and extrinsics